rmzetti/hover-exec/README.md

 ### Scripts with command execution strings included

-Command lines to conveniently start a number of other scripts are included (see [Configuration settings](readmore.md#configuration-settings) for the actual command lines used).
+Command lines to conveniently start a number of other scripts are included (go `edit %h/test/readmore#configuration settings` for the actual command lines used).
 Some examples:

 - [python](#python)
 - [julia](#julia)